cloudprisma/prisma-cloud_mask/README.md

   ```
       $ git clone https://github.com/cloudprisma/prisma_cloud_mask
   ```
+Alternative you can download the zip.
+Please make sure to rename the directory as: ``prisma_cloud_mask`` after unzip the files.

   # Note:
   Given its weight, some files are attached as google drive link.
 Do not forget to download them: